Award for Outstanding Achievements in Diversity and Social Justice Teaching

-This new award recognizes a member of the full-time or part-time faculty for his or her promotion of social justice through teaching and learning.
-It will be presented annually at the university's Commencement ceremony.
+This award, established in 2014, recognizes a member of the full-time or part-time faculty for his or her promotion of social justice through teaching and learning.
+It is presented annually at the university's Commencement ceremony.
 Those nominated should be individuals who have demonstrated a significant commitment to social justice above and beyond their roles and responsibilities.

 The New School is committed to advancing social justice by promoting diversity, encouraging power sharing, and addressing inequities in our own work and educational environment and beyond.
 We advance social justice in teaching by addressing relationships of power and difference based on race, ethnicity, gender, immigration status, socioeconomic status, sexual orientation, age, faith belief or nonbelief, and ability or disability among ourselves and in society at large.
 We seek to call attention to the needs, capacities, and contributions of those affected by systemic inequities and address their lack of access to social, political, and economic power.

 Social justice teaching exhibits the following characteristics:

 - Uses pedagogies that promote inclusive learning environments and enable students to shape the direction and the scope of their own learning

 - Integrates theory and practice to support social justice learning and leadership skills in the context of teaching, advising, or mentoring students from underrepresented and underprivileged groups

 - Demonstrates knowledge of and growth in the application of social justice theory and practice to the development and implementation of curricula and assessment that address structural inequities and the perspectives and concerns of underrepresented populations

 - Promotes reflection, builds community, and facilitates or inspires organized action through teaching that goes beyond advocacy and promotes critical thinking and dialogue from diverse points of view

 - Through teaching, advising practices, and academic programming, improves the social justice climate of a department, program, division, or the university as a whole, with the aim of increasing the number of students from underrepresented communities pursuing and completing studies at The New School